ericoporto/ags-manual-wiki/Character.md

 The baseline can be from 1 to the height of the room.
 Setting it to 0 will make character go back to using its y coordinate as the baseline.

+**IMPORTANT:** If two or more Character (or other objects) have equal Baseline, their draw order is **undefined**, and should not be relied upon.
+This is because of how sprite sorting is done in the engine.

 Example:

 ```ags